VLRS-Bench: A Vision-Language Reasoning Benchmark for Remote Sensing: VLRS-Bench Pipeline Details

 While the automated cross-verification pipeline provides a robust filter against logical and factual errors, the nuance and professional validity of remote sensing reasoning require human judgment.
 To ensure the highest standard of quality for VLRS-Bench, we implemented a final, rigorous stage of human expert review.

 We invited a panel of nine domain experts in remote sensing, all holding Ph.D. degrees, to conduct a systematic inspection of the 2,694 candidate items that survived the automated filtering.
 These experts evaluated each item against four strict criteria: clarity, evidence alignment, reasoning depth, and professional relevance.
+The complete screening and quality-control process from over 6,500 generated candidates to 2,694 automatically retained candidates and finally 2,000 expert-validated items took three months and cost approximately USD 15,400.
 As detailed in Table~\ref{tab:expert_review_stats}, this process was highly selective, resulting in the rejection of 694 items.

 To illustrate the rigor of this process, we highlight two typical rejection cases encountered during the review: \begin{itemize} \item \textbf{Over-Interpretation (Ambiguity):} One rejected item asked, \textit{\textquotedblleft Which processes most likely contribute to the observed configuration...?\textquotedblright} with options including \textit{\textquotedblleft Taxiway congestion management\textquotedblright} and \textit{\textquotedblleft Emergency response operations.\textquotedblright} Experts rejected this because such dynamic operational procedures cannot be definitively inferred from a static snapshot of parked aircraft without temporal context, making the question speculative rather than reasoning-based. \item \textbf{Visual Evidence Mismatch:} Another item regarding recreational fields asked about factors contributing to \textit{\textquotedblleft patchy and compacted ground surfaces,\textquotedblright} offering options like \textit{\textquotedblleft Pest infestation\textquotedblright} or \textit{\textquotedblleft Irrigation system malfunction.\textquotedblright} This was rejected because, at the given resolution, distinguishing between pest damage, irrigation issues, or simple foot traffic wear is impossible based solely on RGB visual cues, rendering the \textquotedblleft correct\textquotedblright answer arbitrary. \end{itemize}